A plea deal is set to keep Bryan Kohberger locked up for life. The family of one of the Idaho victims is furious

 A hearing in the case is scheduled for Wednesday at 1 p.m.
 ET in front of Judge Steven Hippler, a court document shows; it will deal with the plea agreement, a letter from the prosecutor to a victim’s family says, the Idaho Statesman reported.
 The Goncalves family has asked prosecutors to delay Wednesday’s hearing to give them more time to get to Boise, the family’s lawyer told the Associated Press.

-Hippler, a Boise native, was appointed as a District Judge by former Gov. C.L.
-“Butch” Otter (R) for the 4th Judicial District Court in 2013.
+Hippler, a Boise native, was appointed as a district judge by former Gov. C.L.
+“Butch” Otter for the 4th Judicial District Court in 2013.

 Jury selection in Kohberger’s murder trial was set to begin August 4.
 Prosecutors previously indicated they would pursue the death penalty.